 Chet opened the 2018 Insights Executive Roundtable by acknowledging the hum of positive energy in the room, welcoming newcomers and greeting returning executives from the 2017 session.

 Begoña Fafian, K&I Director of Coca-Cola Western Europe, then took the floor to present a case study on the S&I Connect platform at Coca-Cola, which she framed as an enabler for lean and agile delivery of insights.

-Begonia acknowledged that when S&I Connect started as a pilot in North West Europe, some stakeholders weren’t convinced.
-Its key moment came when the Chief Commercial Officer asked all K&I Directors to pull together available knowledge on Stevia.
+Begonia acknowledged that when S&I Connect started as a pilot in North-West Europe, some stakeholders weren’t convinced.
+The key moment came when the Chief Commercial Officer asked all K&I Directors to pull together available knowledge on Stevia.

 S&I Connect is now global, used by Coca-Cola researchers and marketers worldwide.
 The platform is used to answer over 100,000 questions and to request over 1,500 new projects every year.
 Begoña sees it as the infrastructure that her team needs to “deliver business context, knowledge and insight, instead of just being a data provider, handing over search results.”

 S&I Connect manager Lauren Raby then explained how the platform is also used to deliver end-to-end support across Coca-Cola’s research workflow, reducing about 10 hours of admin effort for every insights manager by automatically recommending suppliers, providing best-practice templates for different project types, organizing POs, and tracking resources.